 The primary purpose of your cover letter is to complement, but not duplicate, your resume.
 Below are a few tips for writing a strong cover letter that will make your job application stand out.

 1. Customize.
 Adding a personal touch can be as simple as customizing the cover letter to a specific employer.
 Always avoid using a template cover letter, and try not to use standard Microsoft Word templates because if you do it, you can guarantee that others are too.

 2. Actively sell your strengths.
 How will you meet the employer’s immediate needs?
 Don’t just highlight your strengths, but explain how they will benefit the employer.
 Involve yourself in their business and sell it like you’re already there.

 3. Keep it simple.
 Remember that the cover letter is a gateway to the resume.
 If the hiring manager has to read a book before opening the resume, chances are you will not get a second look.
-Your cover letter should be no longer than one page, and don’t be afraid to use bullet points or lists.
+Your cover letter should be no longer than one page and don’t be afraid to use bullet points or lists.

+4. Avoid some of these phrases.
 When you write a cover letter, avoid “filler” and pretentious language.
 Some examples include:

 Example: My background includes 15 years in sales management with accomplishments in staff development, training, and customer service.
 I am a skilled team builder and have consistently met or exceeded sales goals in each position held: